EFA-dev/proto_builder/README.md

 Using with [build_runner](https://github.com/dart-lang/build/tree/master/build_runner)
 -----------------------
 The process takes a little longer if you use it with the build_runner package.
-But I added this support anyway.
+But I added this support anyway.<br/>
 ***Your .proto file must be in lib folder.***

 `pub run build_runner build --verbose`